Islam in Australia: Aboriginal Muslims

 According to Australia's 2011 census, 1,140 people identify as Aboriginal Muslims, almost double the number of Aboriginal Muslims recorded in the 2001 census.
-Many are converts and some are descendants of Afghan cameleers or, as in the Arnhem Land people, have Macassan ancestry as a result of the historical Makassan contact with Australia.
-In north east Arnhem Land, there is some Islamic influence on the songs, paintings, dances, prayers with certain hymns to Allah and funeral rituals like facing west during prayers, roughly the direction of Mecca, and ritual prostration reminiscent of the Muslim sujud.
+Many are converts and some are descendants of Afghan cameleers or, as in the Arnhem Land people, have Makassan ancestry as a result of the historical Makassan contact with Australia.

+In the North-East Arnhem Land, there is some Islamic influence on the songs, paintings, dances, prayers with certain hymns to Allah and funeral rituals like facing west during prayers, roughly the direction of Mecca, and ritual prostration reminiscent of the Muslim sujud.
 As a result of Malay indentured laborers, plenty of families in Northern Australia have names like Doolah, Hassan and Khan.
 Notable Aboriginal Muslims include the boxer Anthony Mundine and Rugby League footballer Aidan Sezer.
 Many indigenous converts are attracted to Islam because they see a compatibility between Aboriginal and Islamic beliefs, while others see it as a fresh start and an aid against common social ills afflicting indigenous Australians, such as alcohol and drug abuse.

 Some academics who have studied these issues have come to less positive conclusions regarding the relationship between the Aboriginal people and the visiting trepangers.